English Language Arts Coordinator, K-12

 Mrs. Crowe - English I & IV

-Mr. Dickerson - English III and Creative Writing/Film Analysis & Screenwriting
+Mr. Dickerson - English III Honors & Creative Writing/Film Analysis and Screenwriting

 Ms. Harbison - English IV and Journalism I & II